 Oh, and don’t put all the prices in a column to the right either, people tend to just scan the prices down the page with their finger, looking for the cheapest option.

 59. More Reviews = Good

 This might sound odd, but Google ranks you higher in searches if you have more total reviews, including bad ones.

-In the eyes of Google, the more total reviews you have, the more likely you’ve have had heaps of customers, meaning that your pretty popular overall.
+In the eyes of Google, the more total reviews you have, the more likely you’ve have had heaps of customers, meaning that you are pretty popular overall.

-That tells Google that you’re more relevant to searches for pizza, so the’ll rank you higher in results.
+That tells Google that you’re more relevant to searches for pizza, so they’ll rank you higher in results.